 home to eat breakfast with his wife.
 I inquired as to her health.

-she had been there for a while and that she was a victim of Alzheimer's Disease.
+He told me that she had been there for a while and that she was a victim of Alzheimer's Disease.

 As we talked, I asked if she would be upset if he was a bit late.